wet-sandwich/toolbox.nvim/README.md

     - runs the command from the current file's directory
     - has a `package` mode that will prompt the user for a space-separated list of packages
 - Multi-Language Variable Logger
-    - quickly add a log/print statement of the current word under the cursor below the current line
+    - quickly add a log/print statement below the current line for the selected text or the current word under the cursor
     - configurable for different languages based on file type
         - can configure a mapping to point different file types to the desired language (e.g jsx -> js)
     - supports configuring print statements of different log levels within a language [debug|info|warn|error]